Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

 \subsubsection{Parametric G-computation with Maximum Likelihood}

-G-computation, also known as the G-formula, fits an outcome model to IPD using maximum likelihood, then predicts outcomes in the comparator population \citep{RemiroAzocar2022a}.
+G-computation, also known as the G-formula, fits an outcome model to IPD using maximum likelihood, then predicts outcomes in the comparator population~\citep{RemiroAzocar2022a}.
 It is a method for estimating causal effects by standardizing outcomes across different treatment regimens.
 The conditional expectation of the outcome given treatment and covariates are modelled directly.
-When implemented using Maximum Likelihood Estimation (MLE), the process involves fitting a series of regression models for the outcome and, potentially, for time-varying confounders, and then using these models to predict outcomes under hypothetical treatment scenarios.
+When implemented using Maximum Likelihood Estimation (MLE), the process involves fitting a regression model for the outcome, and then using this to predict outcomes.

-The fundamental idea of G-computation is to emulate a randomized trial by predicting outcomes under different treatment assignments for each individual in the observed (or a representative) population, and then averaging these predicted outcomes.
-The target parameter for G-computation is often the marginal mean outcome under a specific treatment regimen $A^*$, defined as:
+We consider a particular version of G-computation for ITC in \pkg{outstandR}.
+The fundamental idea of G-computation is to predict outcomes under different treatments for each individual in a population, and then averaging these predicted outcomes.
+We first fit the outcome regression as in Equation~(\ref{eqn:outcome-regression}).
+Then we wish to obtain the G-computation estimate of the marginal mean outcome under a given treatment $T$, defined as

 For continuous covariates, the sum becomes an integral.
-In essence, it calculates the average outcome if all members of the population followed the treatment regimen $A^*$.
+In essence, we calculate the average outcome if all members of the population followed the treatment $T$.